Deadline to apply for no-cost property cleanup is June 7, 2021

-If you want government to lead and help pay for removal of hazardous waste and debris from your property, you must complete a Right of Entry form to grant permission for the removal to occur.
+If you want government to lead and help pay for removal of hazardous waste and debris from your property, you must submit a Right of Entry form before June 7, 2021 to grant permission for the removal to occur.

 Free or low-cost legal assistance is available for fire survivors.
 Get help with insurance claims, benefit claims, landlord-tenant disputes, contracts, and other legal issues arising from the disaster.

 Where to go to replace passports, green cards, Social Security cards, Medicare cards, tax returns, military records, and US savings bonds